Roy Lopez (American football)

-Roy Jacob Lopez (born August 7, 1997) is an American professional football nose tackle for the Detroit Lions of the National Football League (NFL).
+Roy Jacob Lopez (born August 7, 1997) is an American professional football nose tackle for the Arizona Cardinals of the National Football League (NFL).
 He played college football for the New Mexico State Aggies before transferring to the Arizona Wildcats.
 He was selected by the Houston Texans in the sixth round of the 2021 NFL draft.

 College career

 Lopez was ranked as a twostar recruit by 247Sports.com coming out of high school.
 He committed to New Mexico State on August 23, 2016.
 Lopez injured his leg in the first week of the 2019 season and returned only briefly at the end of the season.
 He was granted a fifth year of eligibility and transferred to Arizona on July 19, 2020.